 6. Clothing swap with friends

-We live in a world where new brands and clothes are popping up constantly, in order to meet the demand for the newest trends.
+We live in a world where new brands and clothes are popping up constantly to meet the demand for the latest trends.

 Therefore, increased consumption also means more waste, which is having a huge, negative impact on our environment.

-So, instead of shopping for clothing, organize clothing swap once in a while.
+So, instead of shopping for clothing, organize clothing swaps once in a while.

-Then, everything that’s left can be donated in your local charity/thrift shop.
+Then, everything that’s left can be donated to your local charity/thrift shop.

 7. DIY more!